The Best 6 Cherry Trees In Texas: How To Plant And Ideal Types

 Five cherries

-Royal Lee trees thrive in warmer environments, making them one of the best cherry trees to grow in Texas.
+Royal Lee trees thrive in warmer environments, making them suitable to grow in Texas.

 Royal Lee cherry trees grow in hardiness zones 7 to 10, falling within Texas’ growing zones.
 These dwarf trees grow successfully in lower chill areas with full sun, ripening in July.
 They are one of the earliest blooming sweet cherries and require pollination by the Minnie Royal.